 This post may contain affiliate links.
 This means I may make a small commission at no additional cost to you when you make a purchase.
 Find out more in the Disclosure Policy

 Today I decided to make pumpkin bread.
-I wanted a really moist bread.
-I also wanted to incorporate healthy ingredients like white whole wheat flour and olive oil.
+I wanted moist bread.
+I also wanted to incorporate healthy ingredients like whole wheat flour and olive oil.
 The recipe that I made is a healthier alternative and is super moist pumpkin bread.

 Of course, the primary ingredient is pumpkin.
-In a perfect world, I would book raw pumpkin and make my puree from scratch.
+In a perfect world, I would cook raw pumpkin and make my puree from scratch.
 But, with my limited time, it is a lot quicker and easier to use canned pumpkin.

 Most recipes will use butter in baked goods, but again for a healthier recipe, substituting olive oil helps decrease the saturated fat in the recipe.

-Cook, slice and enjoy!
+Cool, slice, and enjoy!

 Want more healthy recipes?
 Try my FREE 7-Day Meal Plan & Shopping List.
 An eBook that includes favorite recipes.
 Get a copy sent to your email below.